hoodoo-digital/acme/README.md

    All component policies are saved here as `json` files.
 These policies are referenced in the respective component stories to optionally apply any defined style system.

 4. `resources`
    This directory contains the `clientlib-base` js and css which includes the AEM Core Component client libraries as well as AEM Grid.
-Any other resources defined on the page are also included.
-For example, the sample project references `https://use.fontawesome.com/db86937673.js` to load icons.

 `acme create` generates stories for each component variation under the `components` directory of the source directory defined by `--source` or `-s` option.
 The source directory would be the same as the destination directory in the `pull` command.
 The following assets are created: